Pastorale (short story): Style & Theme

-Cain’s first short story was written in late 1927 when he was 36-years-old and published in The American Mercury in March of 1928.
+Cain’s first short story was written in late 1927 when he was 36-years-old and published in The American Mercury in March 1928.
 Cain developed the story from an anecdote told to him by dime novel writer William Patten, recognizing its potential for a humorous treatment of a grisly event.

 Cain had been writing dialogues and sketches for The American Mercury since 1924 under the auspices of journalist and satirist H. L. Mencken.
 Cain found his literary voice in “Pastorale” by writing in the first-person, conveyed in so-called “rube” speech, the colloquial vernacular of a member of the rural working class.
 Cain’s adoption of the “Ring Lardner style” allowed him to develop his literary inventions.
 Cain commented on his preference to write a story in the first-person:

 In “Pastorale”, Cain discovered his “favorite theme”, one that would appear in many subsequent works: the doctrine that when two people conspire in a murder, their sense of guilt leads them to suicide or confession of the crime.
 Biographer Paul Skenazy describes Cain’s theme development: